regorxxx/Console-SMP/README.md

 Default UI allows to open the console log into a panel and save its content to a file, but the option is reset on every start-up... thus defeating the idea of logging to a file.
 Since file logging may be useful on servers, specially when using headless installation and interacting with SMP scripts (to check response), this utility is offered as alternative.

 ## Features
-- Saves any message send to the console on a text file (path configurable).
+- Saves any message sent to the console on a text file (path configurable).
 - Saving is not reset on every start-up (contrary to Foobar2000's native console).
 - File is only reset when certain file size is reached (configurable).
 - Works 'as is' without any modification on existing scripts, just include it and done.